Why You Need a 3rd-Party Extended Warranty on your Nissan or Infiniti

 They have a tendency, like any manufacturer, to portray these restrictions as being in the interest of the customer.
 Phrases like “only factory-trained technicians” and “genuine Nissan parts” suggest that these are somehow preferable to other licensed mechanics and aftermarket parts, which is not true.
 While they do make allowances for events where you cannot make it to a dealership for your repair and you can use aftermarket parts, they create additional hoops for you to jump through.
 You have to call a different department, argue your case and basically hope that they are in a generous mood.

 These problems simply do not exist with a high quality third-party extended car warranty provider such as CARCHEX.
-There is no need to go to a dealership to determine if your repair is covered by your warranty.
+There is no need to go to a dealership to determine if your repair is covered by your warranty (although you can have your repairs performed by the dealer if you choose).
 You do not get the run-around about who can actually repair your vehicle, and there are no spooky unsubstantiated warnings about using aftermarket parts.
 Your convenience is the priority with CARCHEX, not keeping your money in the corporation.

 We hope this saves you some money (and hassles)!